jacobdbrown4/jacob_brown/_pages/log.md

 * **Friday**:
   * triplicated a ECEN 220 project and ran the drc on it.
 Found some interesting things (possibly bugs in the replication)
   * tried building Andy's tcl and python scripts but got stopped by errors
+  * found and contacted Dallin about a bug in the SpyDrNet edif parser.

 ### Week 9: June 21, 2021
 * **Weekly Goals**: